AntoineLecoursonnois/a_pic_to_eat/README.md

 We have noticed that we are getting "greener" to reduce our environmental impact and control the quality of what we eat.

-This way, we often find ourselves with various fruits and vegetables rotting at the bottom of our fridge becausse of a lack of cooking knowledge.
+This way, we often find ourselves with various fruits and vegetables rotting at the bottom of our fridge because of a lack of cooking knowledge.

 Artificial intelligence can help us fight this situation, but how?